mdalton404/ChBE-Numerical-Methods/README.md

-# Useful Matlab functions and scripts
+# Useful Matlab functions and scripts for numerical methods in Chemical Engineering
-CHBE 2120 Numerical Methods at Georgia Tech